marveluck/bootstrap-material-design/README.md

 # Contributing

 Please read [CONTRIBUTING.md](https://github.com/mdbootstrap/bootstrap-material-design/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-# Highlights

-**Components**
-Choose **among 400+  predefined components**.
-Each component is ready to use and fits perfectly with each other like LEGO bricks.
-Take, combine, enjoy!

-**Modularity**
-Material Design for Bootstrap comes with both compiled, ready-to-use libraries including all features as well as modules for CSS (SASS files) and JS.
-That allows you to create your custom library including only elements which you really use in your project.

-**42 thematic sections**
-To save your time we have combined our components and prepared thematic sections like **blog listings, contact forms, pricing table** and much more.
-Choose, combine and enjoy your website in less than a minute.

-**10 fresh ready to use templates**
-We are going further and giving to you ready to use templates!
-Use them as you like, as an inspiration, prototype or final product for your customers.

-**Cross-browser compatibility**
-Chrome, Firefox, IE, Safari, Opera, Microsoft Edge - MDB loves all browsers, all browsers love MDB.

-**Modularity**
-Material Design for Bootstrap comes with both, compiled, ready to use libraries including all features as well as modules for CSS (SASS files) and JS.
-That allows you to create your custom library including only elements which you really use in your project.

-**Frequent updates**
-MDB becomes better **every month**.
-We love the project and enhance as much as possible.

-**Technical support**
-We really care about reliability.
-If you have any questions - do not hesitate to contact us.

-**Active community**
-Our society grows day by day.
-Visit [**our forum**](https://mdbootstrap.com/support/)  and check how it is to be a part of our family.

-**Flexbox**
-MDB fully suppports FlexBox.
-You can forget about alignment issues.

-**jQuery 3.2.1**
-MDB is integrated with newest jQuery, therefore you can use all the newest features which comes along with it.

-**SASS files**
-Arranged and well documented .scss files can't wait until you compile them.

-**Useful helpers**
-We are web developers, we really know which issues are the most annoying in our daily work.
-Helpers included in MDB will solve lot of them and make your life easiers.

-**Detailed documentation:**
-We give you detailed documentation at your disposal.
-It will help you to implement your ideas easily.

-**Tutorials, tutorials, tutorials**
-We care about development of our users.
-We have prepared numerous tutorials, which allow you to learn how to use MDB along with other technologies like Bootstrap, WordPress, Angular, Meteor etc.

-**Free for personal and commercial use**
-Our license is user friendly.
-Feel free to use MDB for both private as well as commercial projects.

 ### Support MDB developers